SMI/SmiServices/src/applications/Applications.SmiRunner/README.md

 # SmiRunner

-This CLI application serves as the single entry point for all other C# applications and servcices in the SmiServices repo.
+This CLI application serves as the single entry point for all other C# applications and services in the SmiServices repo.

 ## Supporting a new app or service